niy/kobosync/docs/device_setup.md

 # Device Setup

-To synchronize a Kobo eReader with KoboSync, the device's configuration file must be modified to point to the KoboSync server.
+To synchronize a Kobo eReader with Kobold, the device's configuration file must be modified to point to the Kobold server.

 ## Configuration Steps